 Please let me know what you think and offer any recommendations in the comments below.

-With that, here is my updated list of the 25 best personal finance blogs and a few of the niche blogs I recommend.
+With that, here is my list of the 45 best personal finance blogs for 2020 and a few of the niche blogs I recommend.

 Here is how he describes the mission of WCI on his website:

-The White Coat Investor has a three-prong mission that has served us and our community well over the years:
+The White Coat Investor has a three-prong mission that has served our community and us well over the years:

 - To feed my entrepreneurial spirit (build something larger than ourselves, create jobs, and make a few bucks ourselves)